matteoferla/MichelaNGLo-app/git_docs/deploy.md

     python3 setup.py install

 This module uses a lot of data.
 That unfortunately I cannot keep as a repo for you to download.
+However.
+This step is optional: if not done, gene retrieval will not work.

 Also, if you plan to mod Michelanglo do not clone the protein module in Michelanglo or your IDE will go _extremely_ slow.

     Python3